 Outside of the main cities, eMTB is the hottest ticket in ebikes.
 If your goal is to be able to go up any mountain in sight (Queenstown), ride longer and higher without shuttles (Rotorua) or simply keep up with your stronger, fitter, younger or less-injured mates, an eMTB might be for you.
 It’s a great equalizer for a couple too.
 You now have similar powers.

 By eMTB I refer to generally full-suspension bikes with a mid-drive motor, that are intended for ‘proper’ mountain biking on singletrack and/or rutty, rocky, challenging terrain.
 On rail trails, almost any ebike with a teeny bit of front suspension will do.
-Hardtail eMTBs are also a viable option for touring.
+Hardtail eMTBs are also a viable option for touring and light MTB riding.

 An eMTB should have a mid-drive motor.
 Why?
 Because it take mass away from the axles and allows your wheels to move properly over terrain.
 The weight is in the centre of the bike (the pedal area) and towards the front, which is your preferred weight distribution anyway.